MintMCP

 • One-click STDIO deployment: Use MCP servers without rebuilding infrastructure

-• Automatic authentication: Add OAuth wrapping while preserving existing functionality
+• Automatic authentication: Add OAuth brokering while preserving existing functionality

-• Gradual rollout: Deploy Virtual MCPs team by team
+• Gradual rollout: Deploy Virtual MCP Bundles team by team

 • Centralized governance: Apply consistent controls across tools and clients